 All sorts of artists, architects, philosophers, politicians and the like would meet in the city’s coffee houses.
 Think Freud and Klimt, for example.
 And the list of coffee house intelligentsia included numerous authors, of course.

-Café Griensteidl was a famous early protagonist of this cultural movement and known particularly for the writers that collected within its walls, including the Young Vienna group.
+Café Griensteidl was a famous early protagonist of this cultural movement and known particularly for the writers that collected within its walls, including the Young Vienna group that featured the likes of Felix Salten (author of Bambi).

 The German word Kaffeehausliteratur literally means “coffee house literature”.
 It refers to writing completed in whole or part in a coffee house.